axibase/atsd/changelogs/2017_30/README.md

 ### Issue 4361

-Compression for CSV report files can be selected on the **Configuration > SQL Queries** page.
+Compression for CSV report files can be selected on the **SQL > Scheduled Queries** page.

 ![](./Images/4361.png)